guardian/techtime/Coding Challenges/20180920-Weekly/03-Game API.md

 ```
 BattleCruiser
 {
-	"nomenclature" : "battle-cruiser"
+	"nomenclature" : "battleCruiser"
-	"ship-uuid" : UUID
+	"shipUUID" : UUID
 	"location" : {
 		"label" : POINT-LABEL
 		"coordinates" : [449.3, 932.24]
 	}
-	"energy-level" : FLOAT
+	"energyLevel" : FLOAT
 	"alive"        : Boolean
-	"space-probe-results"  : SpaceProbeResults
+	"spaceProbeResults"  : SpaceProbeResults
 }
 ```

-- ship-uuid: is a completely unique uuid of this ship.
+- shipUUID: is a completely unique uuid of this ship.
 It's a length 8 hexadecimal string.
 You use it to refer to the ship when sending commands to it.

 - Space probe results are the results of a battle cruiser scanning space and retriving the location of enemy ships.
 The report is dated, with a timestamp expressed in Unixtime, and the type and location of enemy ships are given.
 Note that ships probing capabilities only extend to a disc of radius 300 kilometers from the current location of the ship.